dfir-iris/iris-doc-src/docs/getting_started.md

 ### Hardware 💻

 IRIS is designed to be lightweight yet scalable, running smoothly on small laptops or powering large organizations.
-For a typical instance of 10 users, daily usage of ~200 alerts, and a few ongoing cases:
+For a typical instance of 20 users, daily usage of ~200 alerts, and a dozen ongoing cases:

 - CPU : 8 cores
 - RAM : 32 GB